HyFiVeUser/HyFiVe/02_Deckbox/01_Hardware/README.md

    - The function of the PCB is also depicted in the [flow diagram below](#connect-components)
    - To reproduce the PCB, you find all necessary infos in the subfolder [./02_electronic/PCB_DC_PowerDistrubution/](./02_electronic/PCB_DC_PowerDistrubution/).
 Order the PCB at a manufacturer of your choice and fit the parts included in the Bill of Material.
      TODO **Update PCB Schematics with bigger clams for Cables with "Aderendhülsen"**
 - 3D printed mountings: Use a 3D printer to manufacture 1 x mounting for antennas (consisting of 3 subcomponents called levels) and 1 x mounting for electronic parts (consisting of 4 subcomponents).
 Use the stl files provided in [./01_mechanic/01_internal_mounting/](./01_mechanic/01_internal_mounting/).
 Printer settings can be chosen as you like (we used ABS, 20% infill, fast mode on an Ultimaker S5).
-TODO **Check Subcomponents!
-Are Settings still up to date?**
 - Water-cut mounting: If you want to mount the deckbox on a reeling, you can use a water-cut mounting plate as shown in the picture below.
 You can use the step file provided in [./01_mechanic/02_external_mounting/](./01_mechanic/02_external_mounting/) and order at a manufacturer of your choice (price approx. 60 €).

 <figure>